no-usefun/todoListApp/README.md

 ---

-## 📖 Application Flow
+## 📖 Application Workflow

 1. User enters a task in the input field.
-2. `todoAdd` component captures the input.
+2. Task is added to application state.
-3. State is updated in the parent component.
+3. State is synchronized with **LocalStorage**.
-4. `TodoDisplay` renders the updated list dynamically.
+4. On reload, todos are restored from LocalStorage.
-5. User can delete tasks from the list.
+5. Users can delete tasks.
+6. (Upcoming) Users can mark tasks as **Important**.

 ---